Robert Wagner: Personal life

 In his memoirs, Wagner said he had had affairs with Yvonne De Carlo, Joan Crawford, Elizabeth Taylor, Anita Ekberg, Shirley Anne Field, Lori Nelson, and Joan Collins.
 He also claimed a four-year romantic relationship with Barbara Stanwyck after they acted together in the movie Titanic (1953).
 According to Wagner, because of their age difference—he was 22, she was 45—they kept the affair secret to avoid damaging their careers.
-He is also rumored to have had affairs with men, which Wagner denies.

 In 1956, when he was 26 years old, Wagner became involved with 18-year-old actress Natalie Wood.
 They were married on December 28, 1957, in Scottsdale, Arizona.
 At some point during the first half of 1961, according to several published accounts, Wood caught him having an extramarital affair with a man in the couple's home.
 They announced their separation on June 20, 1961 (though Wagner has since stated that they separated in 1960), and divorced on April 27, 1962.